neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 ![img](/images/production/posterior.png)

-where fi is the output of the classifier.
+where `f` is the output of the classifier.

 Or more plainly: Given the output of our classifier, what is the probability that we are 100% certain about this output?